 This course is a study of advanced writing techniques (explanatory essay) and an introduction to French Canadian literary movements and writers of the twentieth century.
-The aim of the course is to enable students, through their readings, to improve their analytical skills and to explore important Quebec and French Canadian literary works and movements, especially from a sociohistorical point of view.
+The aim of the course is to enable students, through their readings, to improve their analytical skills and to explore important Quebec and French Canadian literary works and movements, especially from a socio-historical point of view.

-Note(s): Only offered through Distance Education .
 This course is offered in French only.

-Prerequisite(s): (FRF160 and FRF161) or FRF151 or FRF152
+(FRF160 and FRF161) or FRF151 or FRF152